The Clear Edge

 Increase prices without increasing delivery time.
 The same 12 hours per client now generate $3,500 instead of $2,470.

-When it works: You’re underpriced relative to value delivered, the market can support higher prices, and you have proof of results.
+When it works: You’re underpriced relative to the value you deliver, the market can support higher prices, and you have proof of results.

 2. Productization leverage (standardize delivery)

 Convert custom work to standardized frameworks, templates, or repeatable processes.
-Reduces delivery time per client by 40-60%.
+This reduces delivery time per client by 40–60%.

-When it works: You solve the same core problem repeatedly, but rebuild the solution each time; client situations have patterns, and customization doesn’t improve results.
+When it works: You solve the same core problem repeatedly but rebuild the solution each time; client situations follow patterns, and extra customization doesn’t improve results.

-Example: Agency builds brand strategy framework.
-Reduces project time from 35 hours to 12 hours.
-Can serve 20 projects monthly (was 12) at the same quality.
+Example: An agency builds a brand strategy framework, cutting project time from 35 hours to 12 hours.
+It can now serve 20 projects monthly (was 12) at the same quality.

 3. Automation leverage (technology does work)

-Software, tools, or systems do work that previously required human time.
+Use software, tools, or systems to do work that previously required human time.

-When it works: Tasks are repetitive, rules-based decisions, data processing, scheduling, and follow-up.
+When it works: Tasks are repetitive, involve rules-based decisions, data processing, scheduling, or follow-up.

-Example: Consultant automates client onboarding (recorded video + email sequence).
-Reduces onboarding from 3 hours to 45 minutes per client.
+Example: A consultant automates client onboarding with a recorded video and email sequence, reducing onboarding from 3 hours to 45 minutes per client.

 4. Team leverage (others do work)

-Hire team members to handle delivery, allowing you to focus on high-value activities or serve more clients.
+Hire team members to handle delivery so you can focus on high-value activities or serve more clients.

-When it works: You’ve maximized other leverage first, tasks are delegatable, hiring ROI is clear (new hire generates 2x+ their cost).
+When it works: You’ve already maximized other leverage, tasks are delegatable, and hiring ROI is clear (the new hire generates 2x+ their cost).

-Example: Agency hires junior strategist at $4,500 monthly to handle execution.
-Frees 40 hours monthly for the founder to sell and close deals worth $15K+.
+Example: An agency hires a junior strategist at $4,500 monthly to handle execution, freeing 40 hours monthly for the founder to sell and close deals worth $15K+.

 5. Partnership leverage (others sell for you)

-Affiliates, referral partners, or joint ventures bring clients without you doing sales work.
+Affiliates, referral partners, or joint ventures bring clients without you doing the sales work.

-When it works: You have a strong offer with clear value, partners have the audience you want, and the deal structure benefits both parties.
+When it works: You have a strong offer with clear value, partners already have the audience you want, and the deal structure benefits both sides.

-Example: Course creator builds an affiliate program.
-12 partners drive 40% of new sales without the creator doing outreach.
+Example: A course creator builds an affiliate program where 12 partners drive 40% of new sales without the creator doing outreach.

 6. Content leverage (one-to-many)

-Create content once, reaches unlimited people.
-Blog posts, videos, courses, and books generate leads or sales without incremental effort.
+Create content once and let it reach unlimited people.
+Blog posts, videos, courses, and books keep generating leads or sales without incremental effort.

 When it works: You can create valuable content, distribution channels exist, and content compounds over time.

-Example: Consultant writes detailed case studies.
-Content from Month 1 still generates leads in Month 6 without additional work.
+Example: A consultant writes detailed case studies, and content from Month 1 still generates leads in Month 6 without additional work.

 7. Platform leverage (marketplace model)

-Build a platform where others transact.
-You facilitate, take a percentage, and scale without doing work.
+Build a platform where others transact; you facilitate, take a percentage, and scale without doing the core work.

-When it works: You have network effects potential, can aggregate supply and demand, and the technology infrastructure is feasible.
+When it works: You have real network-effects potential, can aggregate supply and demand, and the technology infrastructure is feasible.

-Example: A designer builds a marketplace connecting clients with vetted freelancers.
-Takes 20% of transactions without doing design work.
+Example: A designer builds a marketplace connecting clients with vetted freelancers and takes 20% of each transaction without doing the design work.

 Identify which types fit your business model: